Low GI Explained

 What about glycemic load?

-Your blood glucose levels rise and fall when you eat a meal containing carbohydrates.
-How high it rises and how long it stays high depends on the quality of the carbohydrates (the Gi) as well as the quantity.
-The measurement of a food’s glycemic load (or GL) combines both the quantity and quality of carbohydrates, and is one of the best ways to compare blood glucose values of different types and amounts of foods.
-The formula for calculating the GL of a particular food or meal is below:
+Your blood glucose levels rise and fall after you eat a meal containing carbohydrate.
+How high it rises and how long it stays high depends on the quality of the carbohydrate (the GI) as well as the quantity.
+Glycemic Load (or GL) combines both the quantity and quality of carbohydrate.
+The formula for calculating the GL of a particular food or meal is:

-Glycemic Load = Gi x Carbohydrate (g) content per portion ÷ 100
+Glycemic Load = GI (%) x Carbohydrate (grams) content per portion ÷ 100

-We can therefore predict that the potato will have twice the glycemic effect of an apple.
+We can therefore predict that the potato will have more than double the glycemic impact of an apple (12 vs 6).
 Similar to the glycemic index, the glycemic load of a food can be classified as low, medium, or high:

 The GL of a mixed meal or diet can simply be calculated by summing together the GL values for each ingredient or component.
-For example, if breakfast was composed of 2 wheat biscuits (GL = 15), ½ a cup of milk (GL = 4) and 2 teaspoons of sugar (GL = 6), its overall GL would be 25 (15 + 4 + 6).
+For example, if breakfast was composed of 2 wheat biscuits (GL = 15), ½ a cup of milk (GL = 4) and 2 teaspoons of sugar (GL = 6), its overall GL would be 25 g (15 g + 4 g + 6 g).

-For the whole day, a low GL diet has a GL less than 100 g/% for people consuming 8,700 kJ.
+For the whole day, a target GL of 100 g has been recommended for people consuming 8,400 kJ (2000 calories).

-Therefore, for people consuming 3 meals per day, a low GL meal would have a GL ≤ 33 g/%.
+For people consuming 3 meals per day, a low GL meal would have a GL ≤ 33 g.

 For optimal health, you should aim to keep your daily glycemic load under 100.